knf/find_by_sql_file/README.markdown

 ## A Warning

-Besides the warnings on the `ERB` section below (don't ignore those), this code is not tested at all, and has no track record whatsoever.
+Besides the warnings on the `ERB` section below (don't ignore those), this code is not very well tested (RCOV shows 100% coverage, but that doesn't mean much), and has no track record whatsoever.
 So there, beware.

 ## Usage